Battle of Lissa (1866): Prelude

-Admiral Persano had already been instructed on June 10, 1866 to clear the Adriatic of enemy warships and merchant ships and to make Ancona an operational base in the Adriatic, but not to attack Trieste and Venice for the time being.
-After Austria officially declared war on Italy on June 20, the Italians initially planned to occupy the Austrian coastal land on the Adriatic.
-After von Tegetthoff was informed of the declaration of war, he immediately took the necessary measures to take offensive action against the enemy fleet when a favorable opportunity arose.
-In order to obtain information about the strength and movements of the Italians, von Tegetthoff sent the steamer Stadium on the same day to reconnoitre the coast from Ancona to Bari.
-On June 23, the Stadium returned with the news that no enemy warships had been sighted.
+Admiral Persano had already been instructed on 10 June 1866 to clear the Adriatic of Austrian warships and merchant ships on the outbreak of war and to make Ancona an operational base on the Adriatic, but not to attack Trieste and Venice for the time being.
+After Austria officially declared war on Italy on 20 June, the Italians initially planned to occupy Austrian coastal territory on the Adriatic.

+After Tegetthoff was informed of the declaration of war, he immediately took measures to take offensive action against the Italian fleet when a favorable opportunity arose.
+In order to obtain information about the strength and movements of the Italians, he sent the steamer Stadion on the same day to reconnoiter the coast from Ancona to Bari.
+On 23 June, Stadion returned with the news that no enemy warships had been sighted.

-Assuming that the Italians had only assembled part of their fleet in the roadstead at Ancona, the rear admiral quickly decided to undertake a reconnaissance voyage from Fasana to Ancona.
-On June 24, von Tegetthoff asked Archduke Albrecht whether he would be permitted to take the offensive and carry out reconnaissance missions on the Italian coast.
-In the meantime, von Tegetthoff had held a council of war with all the ship commanders and weighed up the chances of an operation against Ancona and a possible attack on the Italian ships anchored there.
-The Archduke's reply arrived on June 26 and was as follows: No obstacle in the way of the free action of the escadre, only not beyond Lissa; keep an eye on the mouths of the Po and the coast of Venice.
-With the approval of the High Command, von Tegetthoff set sail from Fasana on the evening of June 26 with the armored frigate Archduke Ferdinand Max.
+Assuming that the Italians had only assembled part of their fleet in the roadstead at Ancona, Tegetthoff quickly decided to undertake a second reconnaissance from Pula to Ancona.
+On 24 June he asked Archduke Albrecht whether he would be permitted to take the offensive and carry out reconnaissance missions on the Italian coast.
+In the meantime, he also held a council of war with his ship commanders and weighed the chances of an operation against Ancona and a possible attack on any Italian ships anchored there.
+The Archduke's reply arrived on 26 June: "No obstacle in the way of the free action of the squadron, only not beyond Lissa; keep an eye on the mouths of the Po and the coast of Venice."
+With the approval of the Austrian high command, the Austrian fleet sailed from Pula on the evening of 26 June with Tegetthoff flying his flag on the ironclad frigate Erzherzog Ferdinand Max.